desarrollo3-univalle/kubernetes-party/README.md

 ## Repository Structure

+- `kind-config.yaml`: Create a Kind cluster with a control plane and 4 nodes.
 - `namespaces/`: Contains YAML files for creating namespaces.
-- `nodes/`: Contains YAML files for node taints and labels.
 - `pods/`: Each team member has their own YAML file for their Pod.

 ## How to Contribute